 Mon-Sat 7am-6pm & Sun Pickup Hours Only~~~~~ Call us today 540-222-4357 ~~~~~Hablamos Espanol

-A drought or lack of adequate water can cause browning or dying of your newly placed sod.
-Watering sod is best in short increments to prevent over watering causing root rot.
-It is best to start early in the morning but no later than 3 o'clock in the afternoon to prevent fungal growth from excess moisture.
+A drought or insufficient water can cause your newly placed sod to brown or die.
+Watering sod is best in short increments to prevent overwatering, which can cause root rot.
+It is best to start early in the morning, but no later than 3 o'clock in the afternoon, to prevent fungal growth from excess moisture.

 Summer time is a critical time to manage water levels.
-It is important to not over saturate the sod nor underwater it.
-Brown patches do not always indicate need for water but may also be a sign of overwatering.
+It is important not to over-saturate the sod nor underwater it.
+Brown patches do not always indicate the need for water, but may also be a sign of overwatering.

-Proper installation is key for successful transplantation of sod to its new home.
+Proper installation is key to the successful transplantation of sod to its new home.
 Key steps to installation include:

-Removing debris such as rocks, leaves, and loose weeds by raking and unsettling the ground surface area.
-This helps with preventing any interference with growth in new roots.
+Removing debris such as rocks, leaves, and loose weeds by raking and disturbing the ground surface.
+This helps prevent interference with the growth of new roots.

 It's recommended to stagger sod, like bricks, to offset the seams.
 Begin laying sod the furthest away, working your way forward to prevent stepping on your newly laid sod.